gatewayd-io/docs/developing-plugins/sdk-reference.md

     func DecodeBytes(encoded string) ([]byte, error)
     ```

 - `HandleClientMessage` handles a client message.
 This function should be called from `onTrafficFromClient` hook.
-It returns a `structpb.Struct` with extra fields that are decoded from the message.
+It returns a `v1.Struct` with extra fields that are decoded from the message.
 It logs the error and returns `nil` if there is an error.

     ```go
-    func HandleClientMessage(req *structpb.Struct, logger hclog.Logger) (*structpb.Struct, error)
+    func HandleClientMessage(req *v1.Struct, logger hclog.Logger) (*v1.Struct, error)
     ```

 - `HandleServerMessage` handles a server message.
 This function should be called from `onTrafficFromServer` hook.
-It returns a `structpb.Struct` with extra fields that are decoded from the message.
+It returns a `v1.Struct` with extra fields that are decoded from the message.
 It logs the error and returns `nil` if there is an error.

     ```go
-    func HandleServerMessage(resp *structpb.Struct, logger hclog.Logger) (*structpb.Struct, error)
+    func HandleServerMessage(resp *v1.Struct, logger hclog.Logger) (*v1.Struct, error)
     ```

 - `GetQueryFromRequest` decodes the request and returns the query.
 It returns an error if the request cannot be decoded.
 It returns an empty string if the query is not found.

     ```go
-    func GetQueryFromRequest(req *structpb.Struct) (string, error)
+    func GetQueryFromRequest(req *v1.Struct) (string, error)
     ```

 - `GetTablesFromQuery` returns the tables used in a query.
 It returns an error if the query cannot be parsed.